Manage Azure Data Factory studio preview experience

 Monitoring experimental view

 UI (user interfaces) changes have been made to the monitoring page.
 These changes were made to simplify and streamline your monitoring experience.
-The monitoring experience remains the same as detailed here, except for items detailed below.
+The monitoring experience remains the same as detailed here, except for items detailed in the following section.

 Error message relocation to Status column